F7

 - Internal inspection (qualified persons only): Remove the hob from the worktop and take off the bottom cover.
 Check the wiring from the affected coil to the induction power module for loose connectors or burnt terminals.

-- Check coil continuity: With a multimeter, measure resistance of the coil.
+- Check coil continuity: With a multimeter, measure the resistance of the coil.
 An open circuit indicates a failed coil that must be replaced.

 Advertisements